 ii.
 No member of the association or any person associated with a member shall participate in or materially influence any decision made by the association in respect of payment to or on behalf of that member or associated person of any income, benefit or advantage whatsoever.

 iii.
-Any such income shall be fair and reasonable and relative to that which would be paid in arms length transaction (being open to the market value)
+Any such income shall be fair and reasonable and relative to that which would be paid in an arms length transaction (being open to the market value)

 iv.
 The provisions and effect of this clause shall not be removed from this document and shall be included and implied in any document replacing this document.